jordisan/React-Plotly-chart/README.md

 ## React Plotly chart

-Demo of a React component showing a chart
+Demo of a React component showing a chart; see it live at http://reactplotly.jordisan.net/

 Based on
 - React Plotly: https://plot.ly/javascript/react/